Axway/open-banking-docs/content/en/docs/Validation/_index.md

 ---
-title: "Solution validation"
+title: "Solution Validation"
 linkTitle: "Validation"
-weight: 6
+weight: 10
 date: 2021-09-02
 ---
 Validate solution deployment, configuration, and conformance using Postman and official conformance certification tests.

+Please click on a link below for more information.